Innofactor's Corporate Governance

 General financial uncertainty and changes in the customers' financial situations affect customers' investment decisions and purchasing policies.
 It is possible that changes in the general financial situation will be reflected in Innofactor's customers' software purchases by delaying the decision-making or timing of purchases.

 Financing risks: In its normal business operations, the Innofactor Group is susceptible to normal financing risks.
-In total at the end of the year, Innofactor had approximately EUR 14.2 million in interest bearing debts, which have been taken out to finance earlier acquisitions.
+In total at the end of the review period, Innofactor had approximately EUR 16.6 million in interest bearing debts, which have been taken out to finance earlier acquisitions and working capital.
 Innofactor has committed itself to the following covenants: equity ratio calculated every 6 months is at least of 40%.
 Additionally, interest bearing liabilities calculated every 6 months divided by the 12-month operating margin (EBITDA) is a maximum of 2.5.
-The interest bearing debts of Innofactor Group divided by the 12-month operating margin (EBITDA) exceeded on 31 December 2017 the agreed covenant of 2.5 with the financial institution, which deviation the was, however, accepted by the financial institution with a written waiver.
 The goal of managing the financing risks is to minimize the negative effects of the changes in the financial markets to the result of the Group.
 Risk management has been centralized to the CFO, who is responsible for the Group's financing and regularly reports to the company's Executive Board, CEO, and Board of Directors.
 It is possible that, in the future, the Group will not get the financing it needs and this will have a negative effect on the Group's business and its development, especially on making acquisitions.

 Interest risk: An interest risk in mainly due to the Group's short term and long-term loans and the derivatives used for protecting them.
 Loans with fluctuating rates pose an interest risk to the Group's cash flow.
 This risk is decreased, for example, by using interest rate swap agreements.